andrelohmann/silverstripe-rest-api-basicauth/README.md

-# silverstripe-rest-api-basicauth-app
+# silverstripe-rest-api-basicauth

-Instead of authorizing member objects, this module provides an easy abstraction to allow the authorization of apps against an api by using BasicAuth.
+The module allows to authenticate users against the ntb/silverstripe-rest-api using the BasicAuth mechanism.